wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 #### Headings

 One of the many navigation modes provided by TalkBack is that of "Heading".
-This mode allows the user to jump to different section of the screen utilizing the heading of that area.
-This functionality was introduced in Android Pie and it can be enabled by putting the `android:accessibilityHeading="true"` on the element that needs to become a heading.
+This mode allows the user to jump to a different section of the screen utilizing the heading of that area.
+This functionality was introduced in Android Pie, and it can be enabled by putting the `android:accessibilityHeading="true"` on the element that needs to become a heading.
 If the min sdk is less than 28 then this can be enabled using the `AccessibilityDelegate`.

 ```java
 public static void enableAccessibilityHeading(@NonNull View view) {